Nursing Practice (DNP)

 The Doctor of Nursing Practice – Post-Baccalaureate Psychiatric Mental Health Nurse Practitioner (PMHNP) option is an 81-credit-hour course of study designed to prepare psychiatric mental health nurse practitioners to provide expert knowledge and skills for promoting and facilitating optimal mental health across the lifespan.
 A 42-credit-hour post-doctoral certificate for Psychiatric Mental Health Nurse Practitioner is offered for students who have completed the Doctor of Nursing Practice degree but not the coursework required for certification and practice as a Psychiatric Mental Health Nurse Practitioner.

-The Doctor of Nursing Practice – Leadership Track at Gardner-Webb University is a 36-credit-hour, post-master’s program designed to prepare you for a wide variety of career options and advancements, such as teaching, leadership roles, or directing clinical and academic programs.
-The leadership track deepens your knowledge of the field while preparing you to improve healthcare outcomes through evidence-based practice.
+The Doctor of Nursing Practice – Post-MSN Track at Gardner-Webb University is a 36-credit-hour, post-master’s program designed to prepare you for a wide variety of career options and advancements, such as teaching, leadership roles, or directing clinical and academic programs.
+The post-MSN track deepens your knowledge of the field while preparing you to improve healthcare outcomes through evidence-based practice.

 Students graduating with a DNP-FNP or PMHMP degree will have expanded opportunities within a variety of work environments.
 Specifically, the post-baccalaureate programs serve to: